Glossary

 pixelator

-Our software pixelator (with small p) is the library with the underlying logic for processing and analyzing MPX data, from raw FASTQ reads to PXL files.
-Pixelgen Technologies packages this library in software containers in order to use it as companion of nf-core/pixelator and thus, create highly reproducible workflows.
-By referring to **pixelator ** (in bold), we mean the use of this library from the command-line, containerized images or as a programming library.
+Our software pixelator is the library with the underlying logic for processing and analyzing MPX and PNA data, from raw FASTQ reads to PXL files.
+Pixelgen Technologies packages this library in software containers in order to use it as companion of nf-core/pixelator, creating highly reproducible workflows.

 UMI